 But far from considering his creative calling as his only one, Kølpin also branched out into entrepreneurial waters at a young age, as well.
 He founded his own dance company at age 24, and has worked as a director, producer and choreographer of commercials, short films and theatre.

 Interestingly, he’s also lent his creative sensibility to the hotel business.
-His newest venture is Sanders, dubbed Copenhagen’s very first luxury hotel – and just one of the many ways that Kølpin sets out to bring people together, his mode of expression this time around being excellent design.
+His newest venture is Boutique Hotel Sanders, dubbed Copenhagen’s newest luxury hotel – and just one of the many ways that Kølpin sets out to bring people together, his mode of expression this time around being excellent design.

 The TATA Bar at the Sanders is a cool hang-out for locals as well as travelers, and of course for theatre goers and cast who only need to cross the street for a beautiful Royal Ballet performance – a full circle experience is there ever was one.

 White Line® Hotels curate a collection of 65+ hotels brimming in style, design and soul.